 The Sunshine Meadows sit on the Continental Divide between the provinces of Alberta and British Columbia.
 Sunshine Mountain is one of the three ski mountains in Banff National Park.
 In the summer and early fall it’s an an excellent hiking area.
 There are trails of varying lengths and difficultly, most can be done by people of any age as long as they are reasonably fit.
 Not only can you get views of some of the highest peaks in the Rocky Mountains, if you time if right you can see the meadows blanketed in wildflowers.
 Late July and early August are usually the peak of the colour display and in Autumn the larch trees show off their golden coloured needles.

 To get to the Sunshine Village head west from Banff townsite on Hwy #1 for about 8km’s.
 Watch for the Sunshine Ski area exit.
 Turn off and follow the mountain road for approximately another 9km’s to the parking area.
-For a further cost the White Mountain Adventures will do pick up at various hotels in Banff if you do not have a vehicle.

 If Money Is No Object You Can Have The Ultimate Experience And Isolation By Taking A Helicopter Tour